wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.10.11 =

+**Tracking**

+* For increased compatibility (we are looking at you, iTunes), new file URLs without parameters are used when analytics are active.
+* Add `&ptm_file=<episode-slug>.<file-extension>` parameter to the end of Parameter-URLs, so tools like wget generate a filename with a correct extension by default.
+* Feed URLs now support a `&tracking=no` parameter, which dynamically disables tracking parameters in feed enclosures.
+This is introduced for debugging purposes and is only mentioned here for the sake of completeness.
+* Fix PHP glitch that caused tracking to go into "Tracking URL Parameters" mode even when it was disabled

+**ADN Module**

+* Fix issue that could lead to repostings
+* Fix tags description
+* Messages longer than 256 characters will be shortened now and "…" will be appended

+**Other**

+* Fix: reenable "force download" option

 = 1.10.10 =

 We discovered incompatibilities between our tracking implementation and some clients.
 To avoid further trouble, we are *deactivating tracking* until we solve the issue.
 The option is still available, we just switch it off automatically with this release and it isn't on by default any more.